PCOS, Pelvic Pain, and Physical Therapy

 Other Treatments for PCOS

-The exact cause of PCOS is unknown.
-The pros aren’t quite sure why some people make more androgens than others.
+The exact cause of PCOS is unknown – we aren’t quite sure why some people make more androgens than others.
 But factors that might play a role include:

 • Insulin resistance